sinaimeri/AmoCoala/README.md

 <img title="AmoCoale" alt="" src="/images/Logo_AmoCoala.png">

-## Presentation

 AmoCoala, is a tool for estimating the frequency of cophylogeny events based on an approximate Bayesian computation approach **in presence of multiple associations** between hosts and symbionts.
 AmoCoala replaces the previous tool Coala and extends the classical 4 events co-evolutionary model to include 2 additional **spreads events**: vertical and horizontal spreads that induce multiple associations.